andreped/livermask/README.md

 pip install git+https://github.com/andreped/livermask.git
 ```

 Program has been tested using Python 3.7 on Windows, macOS, and Ubuntu Linux 18.04.
-Should work for a variety of Python 3.x versions.
+As TensorFlow 2.x only supports Python 3.6-3.9, so does livermask.

 ## Usage: